 If your organization is planning to run a charity fundraiser, one of the best ways to help finance it, make a profit, and expand your outreach is by finding great charity event sponsors.
 Corporate event sponsors can support your fundraiser with charitable donations or in-kind support.
 While your charity receives funding to help create a successful and profitable event, sponsors expect marketing perks and exposure in return.

 Sustainability, impact, and purpose are top values that many corporations and foundations are taking seriously nowadays.
 When looking to diversify your nonprofit’s revenue streams, look for businesses with corporate social responsibility (CRS) goals and programs that align with your organization’s mission.
 This is a win-win relationship as nonprofits benefit from valuable and often recurring contributions, while companies are notably aware of how their consumers celebrate these charitable attributes.

 - One or two fundraising revenue streams are great but ten are even better!
 Just make sure that you are fully prepared to pull each one off successfully and that you don’t spread yourself too thin.
 In the end, it’s better to have just a couple of income streams running seamlessly instead of ten mediocre ones.

-- It can start to get tricky when you are juggling multiple streams of revenue.
-Take the time to dedicate more time to the operational and business side of your campaign so that everything runs smoothly and becomes more successful year after year.
+- It can get tricky when you are juggling multiple revenue streams.
+Take the time to dedicate more time to the operational and business side of your campaigns so that everything runs smoothly and becomes more successful year after year.